 Acts 25

 1Therefore Festus, having arrived in the province, after three days went up to Jerusalem from Caesarea.
-2And the chief priests and the chiefs of the Jews made a presentation before him against Paul, and they were begging him, 3asking a favor against him, that he would summon him to Jerusalem, forming an ambush to kill him on the way.
+2And the chief priests and the chiefs of the Jews presented to him against Paul, and they were imploring him, 3requesting a favor against him that he would summon him to Jerusalem, forming an ambush to kill him on the way.

-4So indeed Festus answered that Paul is to be kept in Caesarea, and he himself is about to set out in quickness.
-5He says, “Therefore those among you in power, having gone down together, if there is anything wrong in the man, let them accuse him.”
+4Therefore indeed Festus answered that Paul is to be kept in Caesarea, and he himself is about to go out in haste.
+5“Therefore those powerful among you⁺,” he says, “having gone down together, if there is anything wrong in the man, let them accuse him.”

 8Paul made his defense: “Neither against the law of the Jews, nor against the temple, nor against Caesar, have I sinned in anything.”